-Forbes quotes that “big data is now a driver of revenues” according to more than 60% senior decision makers that took part in Capgemini survey.
+Forbes quotes that “big data is now a driver of revenues” according to more than 60% of senior decision-makers that took part in the Capgemini survey.
 Another curious takeaway from this research appoints that almost a half of c-levels already reorganize their operations to exploit the opportunities of data analytics for business.

 No wonder why Data is a headliner at business events.
 There should be setups that articulate the value, focus and opportunities of big data and business symbiosis.

 IoT Aggregates Massive Data for Business